Protecting and Supporting Children and Young People Policy

 - exchange relevant information to progress assessments, investigations and case management as permitted by law

-- use best endeavours in responding to a request for a service from Community Services provided that the request is consistent with departmental responsibilities and policies.
+- use best endeavours in responding to a request for a service from Family and Community Services provided that the request is consistent with departmental responsibilities and policies.

 - participate in a child protection induction and in annual updates.
 This includes all staff – principals, workplace managers, teaching and non-teaching staff, part-time, temporary and casual staff and those who join during the year